 Gleaning volunteers pick lettuce at Waltham Fields Community Farm.
 (Photo: Bobby Bascomb)

-CURWOOD: Much of North America is now facing the cold, dark time of year.
-Close to Thanksgiving, farmers’ markets are piled high with squash for the celebration before they shut down.
-But that doesn’t always mean that farmer’s fields are empty - in fact, a lot of perfectly good cold-hardy food often remains.
-Now thanks to the age-old but newly popular custom of gleaning, some of the fresh food that would otherwise go to waste is getting to some people who need it most.
-Last year, Living on Earth’s Bobby Bascomb went to check out what the gleaners do.
-Her report starts in farm fields west of Boston.
+CURWOOD: Much of North America is now settling into the cold, dark time of year.
+Thanksgiving celebrated the bounty of the harvest, and the farmers’ markets have just about all shut down.
+But that doesn’t always mean that farmer’s fields are empty - in fact, a lot of perfectly good food often remains.
+Now thanks to the age-old but newly popular custom of gleaning, some of the fresh food that would otherwise be wasted is getting to some of the people who need it most.
+Living on Earth’s Bobby Bascomb prepared this report, starting in a farm west of Boston.

-CRAWFORD: Thanks for coming out today guys, we’re at Waltham Fields Community Farm.
-So we are going to harvest some lettuce and maybe some collard greens as well.
+CRAWFORD: Thanks guys for coming out today, we’re at Waltham Fields Community Farm.
+We are going to harvest some lettuce and maybe some collard greens as well.

-BASCOMB: Matt Crawford welcomes a group of 5 volunteer in the parking lot of a small farm, 10 miles west of Boston.
-They’ve come to glean--to collect the last of this year’s greens to donate to a food pantry produce that would otherwise go to waste.
+BASCOMB: Matt Crawford welcomes a group of five volunteers in the parking lot of a small farm, 10 miles west of Boston.
+They’ve come to glean - to collect the last of this year’s greens to donate to a food pantry produce that would otherwise go to waste.

-CRAWFORD: I’m sure most of you have harvested lettuce before but I’ll show you the best way to do it.
-Carefully grab it, pull it back, tilt away from the ground, from the earth.
+CRAWFORD: I’m sure most of you have harvested lettuce before, but I’ll show you the best way to do it.
+Carefully grab it, pull it back, tilt away from ground, from the earth.
 Cut it right at the base so leave any roots in ground.
-And then you prune off any dirty or dead looking leaves, anything that’s yellow, and we’ll put it right in the bag.
+Prune off any dirty or dead looking leaves, anything that’s yellow, and we’ll put it right in the bag.

 BASCOMB: Volunteer Bruce Bell gets to work at the top of the row, crouching down to cut the lettuce with a small sharp knife.

-PORTER: I think farmers have big hearts and don’t want to see food go to waste.
+PORTER: I think the farmers have big hearts and don’t want to see food go to waste.

 BASCOMB: Zana Porter is one of the farmers at Waltham Fields Community Farm.
 Porter says by this time of year they no longer have a market for the produce left in the fields.

-PORTER: At the end of the season we reach a point in the season where staff levels drop off we’ve met most of the demands of our CSA and if it’s been a good season we still have food in the field and that food needs to go somewhere.
-So we call on the gleaners to come and get the last of what’s in the field so it doesn’t go to waste.
+PORTER: At the end of the season we reach a point where our staff levels drop off, we’ve met the demands of our CSA and if it’s been a good season we still have food in the field that needs to go somewhere.
+So we call on the gleaners to come get the last of what’s out in the field so it doesn’t go to waste.

 BASCOMB: This community farm is run as a non-profit and giving back to the community is part of their mission.
 But Porter says there are also practical reasons for getting as much as possible out of the fields.

 PORTER: Sometimes it’s really important to clean out your fields.
 It’s important to get anything that might carry disease through the winter out of your fields.
-There’s a lot of insects that over winter in certain crops.
-And if you leave that crop to rot there that pest can overwinter, it’s going to be there in the spring.
+There’s a lot of insects that over- winter in certain crops.
+And if you leave that crop to rot there, that pest can over-winter, it’s going to be there again in the spring.
 I think there’s probably some motivation in that as well.

-CALDWELL: This year we’re gonna recover over 70,000 pounds.
-That equals close to, when you convert it to 4 ounce servings 300,000 servings of fruit and vegetable.
+CALDWELL: This year we we’re going to recover over 70,000 pounds.
+That equals close to, when you convert it to four ounce servings, that’s 300,000 servings of fruit and vegetable.

 CALDWELL: We’re going to serve about 25 farms this year with our gleaning.
-There are well over 1000 in this area.
+There are well over 1,000 in this area.
 So the potential is huge.
-We’re doing a good job meeting the demand we’re getting currently from farmers, but demand side where people actually need this food, there’s much more there so there’s a lot of work to be done.
+We’re doing a good job meeting the demand we’re getting currently from farmers, but the demand on the side where people actually need this food, there’s much more there, so there’s a lot of work to be done.

 BASCOMB: After three hours of work the volunteers picked 576 pounds of lettuce.
 They pack the harvest into banana boxes and load them into a van for delivery.
 Roughly half of what’s gleaned goes to the non-profit, Food for Free, which distributes to 86 food banks from its headquarters in Cambridge.
 Sasha Purpura is the Executive Director.